B2B Content Marketing Case Study: 268% traffic growth in 6 months

 Sales Hacker B2B content marketing strategy

 First of all, let me underline the fact that we are talking about a highly competitive space.
-Sales Hacker has strong authoritative competitors as Hubspot, Marketo, Salesforce, who were already ranked for most of their target keywords.
+Sales Hacker has strong authoritative competitors such as Hubspot, Marketo, and Salesforce, who were already ranked for most of their target keywords.

 Gaetano decided to produce high-quality and highly optimized content for very specific keywords that aren’t difficult to rank for, then produce the best possible content on the topic.

-For example, the biggest driver of organic traffic growth was ranking #1 for very targeted keywords as Sales operations and Sales Skills.
+For example, the biggest driver of organic traffic growth was ranking #1 for very targeted keywords such as Sales operations and Sales Skills.
 These keywords generate Sales Hacker huge quality traffic.